fuks-kit/doorman_addon/README.md

-# Doorman Workspace Addon
+# Doorman Workspace Add-on

-The Doorman Workspace Addon enables organization members to edit and store their KIT-Card chip numbers in the custom fuks user scheme.
+The Doorman Workspace Add-on enables organization members to edit and store their KIT-Card chip numbers in the custom fuks user scheme.

 ## Deployment